RomanBoegli/godbbench/README.md

 ### Repeated Execution
 Relational as well as graph-based DBMS improve the performance by design using execution plans and cached information.
 Therefore a single execution of a single query is hardly meaningful.
 The database should rather be stressed with thousands of statement executions, for instance querying the purchasing history of customers based on their randomly chosen identification number.
 This not only simulates real-world requirements on the DBMS, it also allows the system to *warm-up* and mitigates the benefits of cached information [[4]](#4).

-Each benchmark performed with `goddbbench` requires the indication of the number of iterations, also called *multiplicity*.
+Each benchmark performed with `goddbbench` requires the indication of the number of iterations, i.e. the *iteration count*.
 Usually, these value series follow the pattern of $10^x$.

 ### Geometric Mean
 Following the advice of repeated statement executions will lead to many different time measurements.
 In order to draw a conclusion on how fast the given DBMS could handle the task, one should not simply calculate the arithmetic mean of all the data points since it is sensitive to outliers.
 A better choice to mathematically consolidate the measurements would be the geometric mean which can also be applied to unnormalized data [[12]](#12).
 It is defined as followed: